 Jeff is passionate about people, numbers and business.
 With more than 15 years of active investment and business leadership experience, Jeff has directed the investment and management of a number of public asset classes, including high-yield bonds, energy-infrastructure, U.S. mid-cap and Japan stocks.
 Jeff also led research into alternative channels, like real estate and private-equity transactions.

 He previously co-founded Group 90, a real estate development and investment platform, and co-founded and served as Chief Operating Officer for Mobius Microsystems, a producer of semiconductors.
 Jeff also previously worked as a portfolio manager in the corporate banking division for a regional commercial bank.
 Additionally, he has made investments in several private companies.
+As Deputy Chief Investment Officer, Jeff is a leader on the investment team, co-directing a proprietary and differentiated research and investment process while also sharing the firm’s views through various communication channels.

 An Upper Arlington resident, Jeff holds an MBA with Distinction from The Ross School of Business at the University of Michigan and a bachelor’s degree magna cum laude from The University of Arizona.